-At a minimum, you’ll want your dog to master the basic verbal commands that allow you to control your dog’s movement and its basic interactions with the environment.
+However, you’ll definitely want your pup to master the basic verbal commands that allow you to control your dog’s movement and his basic interactions with the environment.

-Hand commands for dogs are a useful way to communicate your desires to your dog in situations where verbal commands may be unsuitable, such as during hunting.
+Hand commands for dogs are a useful way to communicate your desires to your canine in situations where verbal commands may be unsuitable, such as during hunting.

-Elsewhere, hand signals are just another way to get your dog to follow your intent.
-Hand signals require your dog’s attention to be trained on you before they are receptive to the command, unlike in verbal commands.
+Hand signals require your dog’s attention to be trained on you before they are receptive to the directive, unlike in verbal commands.

-Your pup will use your facial cues to guide their action in combination with your hand signals.
-As your dog hand commands become more familiar with your dog, you can phase out your facial communication.
+Your pup will use your facial cues to guide their actions in combination with your hand signals.
+As your dog hand commands become more familiar, you can phase out your facial communication.

 The Deaf Dogs Education Action Fund is a great resource for training your dog in hand signals, even if your dog isn’t deaf.